Lead Generation Glossary: 100 Terms You Ought To Know

 It is a small percentage of sent messages or emails.
 These messages were not delivered to a recipient’s inbox ergo bounced.
 A high bounce rate indicates an out-of-date list with invalid or not-in-use email addresses.

-It is component of digital marketing.
+Next up in the lead generation glossary is email marketing – a component of digital marketing.
 Here emails are sent to subscribers, leads and customers to engage with, promote or upsell a company’s products and services.

 There exist a range of tools that can be embedded on a landing page to verify if an email address as valid or not.
 They measure the legitimacy of an email address with the help of a combination of algorithms because it is critical in order to collect valid data and create a clean email list to which emails are sent.